shuo0112/smartCar/README.md

 # Manage EVs.
 Balance the grid.
 Smartcar allows energy and electric utility providers to remotely monitor their customers’ electric vehicles and manage residential EV charging.

-Battery level
+Battery level：
 Retrieve the state of charge (SoC) and the remaining range from an electric vehicle with a single API request.

-Charging status
+Charging status：
 Know when your customer’s EV is plugged in and if the battery is currently charging.

-Start and stop charge (early access)
+Start and stop charge (early access)：
 Start and stop charging your customer’s vehicle remotely to balance their preferred schedule with the current electric grid load.

 ![image](https://github.com/smartCarLab/smartCar/blob/master/image/1.png?raw=true)